happyjedi/happyjedi.pro/src/notes/_posts/2017-08-08-remote-job-boards.md

 ## Job boards

-Boards rated by average number of founded vacancies
+Boards are rated by average number of founded vacancies

 ### With a lot of vacancies